-Nathaniel Banks, a lifelong politician and former governor of Massachusetts, was appointed as one of the first major generals of the volunteers by President Lincoln.
+Nathaniel Banks, a lifelong politician and former governor of Massachusetts, was appointed as one of the first major generals of the volunteers by President Abraham Lincoln.

 During the Red River Campaign of 1864 Banks was ordered to capture Mobile, Alabama.
 However, Banks never made it to Mobile, following a loss at the Battle of Mansfield, in De Soto Parish, Louisiana Banks and his men were forced to retreat.
-Arriving in Alexandria, Louisiana Banks’ army attempted to continue their retreat on Dixon Porter’s fleet.
+Arriving in Alexandria, Louisiana, Banks’ army attempted to continue their retreat aboard Adm.
+David Dixon Porter’s fleet.
 With water levels low in the channel the men were forced to build dams under heavy fire.
 In two days the dams were completed raising the water level high enough to continue the retreat.
 With the Confederates holding the Red River until after General Robert E. Lee’s surrender in 1865, the Red River Campaign was considered a failure.

 Following the Red River Campaign, Banks was removed from command and sent back to Washington, DC on leave for the remainder of the war.